Taxis can currently choose to pay either a fixed annual premium or opt in for installment payments.

 Taxis with TC plates that opt in to pay their policies in instalments can reduce their premium if they travel less than 85,000 km a year.

-There is an upfront instalment, followed by another instalment six months later.
-At the end of the premium year there is a final adjustment.
+There is an upfront premium payment, followed by an installment six months later.
+At the end of each installment period there is an adjustment of actual kilometres travelled compared to the pre-paid kilometres.

-The upfront instalment is half of the fixed annual premium and pays for 27,000 km.
+The upfront premium payment is half of the fixed annual premium and pre-pays for 27,000 km.

 The second instalment pays for 58,000 km.